 "We wanted people to see and understand the impact that someone’s philanthropic support has on every single member of TU, and the endless amounts of opportunities there are when we all come together to support one another, and an institution that has given so much to us all," she said.

 More than 400 participants made their first gift to TU during "The Big Give."
 More than 500 alumni made gifts.

-Donors were asked to consider a gift to the Towson Fund, with options to support funds within colleges, the Tiger Athletics Fund or to write in their own designation.
+Donors were asked to consider a gift to the TU Fund, with options to support funds within colleges, the Tiger Athletics Fund or to write in their own designation.